 bio

-Before receiving a PhD from the University of Melbourne he was a ‘Berktern’ at Harvard’s Berkman Klein Center for Internet & Society, and previous to that, was interested in a different sort of mediation, regarding international relations conflict management and resolution, and previous to that worked in proliferation risk in Canada’s Department of Foreign Affairs.
+Before receiving a PhD from the University of Melbourne he worked with Harvard’s Berkman Klein Center for Internet & Society, and previous to that, worked in proliferation risk in Canada’s Department of Foreign Affairs and the in the private sector.